-This power does not allow the community to re-write a plan or a budget: it is a process that requires reconsideration of such documents by the if the community feels they are not acceptable.
-Where a plan or budget has been sent back, all the issues must be tabled on that first return.
-That plan or budget cannot be sent back again with new issues raised, but the community can reject a subsequent version where it does not accept the ’s response to the previous rejection.
+This power does not allow the community to re-write a plan or a budget: it is a process that requires reconsideration of such documents by the Board if the community feels they are not acceptable.
+Where a plan or budget has been sent back, all the issues must be raised on that first return.
+That plan or budget cannot be sent back again with new issues raised, but the community can reject a subsequent version where it does not accept the Board’s response to the previous rejection.

-As this power would become part of existing planning processes (incorporated into the as required), it does not raise questions of standing in respect of someone raising a complaint.
+As this power would become part of existing planning processes (incorporated into the Bylaws as required), it does not raise questions of standing in respect of someone raising a complaint.

 At the appropriate point in the planning cycle the challenge period would be open, and any participant in the community powers mechanism would be able to raise the question.
 A 2/3 level of support in the mechanism would be required in the mechanism to reject a first time: a 3/4 level of support for subsequent rejection/s.

-QUESTION:
+QUESTIONS AND OPEN ISSUES:

 9) Do you agree that the power for the community to reject a budget or strategic plan would enhance ICANN's accountability?
 Do you agree with the list of requirements for this recommendation?
 If not, please detail how you would recommend amending these requirements.

-2.6.3 Power: reconsider/reject changes to ICANN “standard”
+2.6.3 Power: reconsider/reject changes to ICANN “standard” Bylaws

-This section applies to “standard” .
+This section applies to “standard” Bylaws – all those bylaws that are not Fundamental Bylaws (see 2.6.4 below).

-ICANN’s set out many of the details for how power is exercised in ICANN, including by setting out the company’s Mission, Guarantees and Core Values.
-Changes to those are generally the right of the .
-It is possible for the to make changes that the community does not support.
-For example, the could unilaterally change the ccNSO’s Policy Development Policy, or the SG structure of the GNSO, or the composition of the Nominating Committee.
+ICANN’s Bylaws set out many of the details for how power is exercised in ICANN, including by setting out the company’s Mission, Commitments and Core Values.
+Changes to those Bylaws are generally the right of the Board.
+It is possible for the Board to make Bylaws changes that the community does not support.
+For example, the Board could unilaterally change the ccNSO’s Policy Development Policy, or the SG structure of the GNSO, or the composition of the Nominating Committee.

-This power would give the community the right to reject proposed changes after they are approved by the (but before they come into effect).
-This would most likely be where a proposed change altered the Mission, Guarantees and Core Values, or had a negative impact on ICANN’s ability to fulfill its purpose in the community’s opinion, but would be available in response to any proposed change.
+This power would give the community the right to reject proposed Bylaws changes after they are approved by the Board (but before they come into effect).
+This would most likely be where a proposed change altered the Mission, Commitments and Core Values, or had a negative impact on ICANN’s ability to fulfill its purpose in the community’s opinion, but would be available in response to any proposed Bylaws change.

-The time required for this power to be exercised would be included in the adoption process (probably a two-week window following approval).
-If the community exercises this power, the would have to absorb the feedback, make adjustments, and propose a new set of amendments to the .
+The time required for this power to be exercised would be included in the Bylaws adoption process (probably a two-week window following Board approval).
+If the community exercises this power, the Board would have to absorb the feedback, make adjustments, and propose a new set of amendments to the Bylaws.

 It would require a 3/4 level of support in the community mechanism to reject a proposed bylaw change.
-Note that for the to propose a change requires a 2/3 vote in favor.
+Note that for the Board to propose a Bylaws change requires a 2/3 vote in favor.

-This power does not allow the community to re-write a proposed change: it is a rejection process where the gets a clear signal the community is not happy.
+This power does not allow the community to re-write a proposed Bylaws change: it is a rejection process where the Board gets a clear signal the community is not happy.
 There is no limit to the number of times a proposed change can be rejected, but the threshold for sending one back is a supermajority in the community mechanism set out in 2.6.1 above, to limit any potential for abuse of this power.

-QUESTION:
+QUESTIONS AND OPEN ISSUES: